THE OFFICE IS THE EDGE · المكتب هو الحافة

 policy action

-SHA-256 computed locally by your browser — illustrative.
-Real deployments write a hash-chained evidence record on your machines.
+SHA-256 receipt computed locally by your browser — illustrative.
+Real deployments write a hash-chained Evidence Trace record on your machines, whichever way the prompt was routed.

-This happens to every AI request inside your firm — with court-grade evidence, on hardware you own.
+This happens to every AI request inside your firm — with a tamper-evident, hash-chained receipt, on hardware you own.

 Confidentiality is architectural — the data never moves — not enclave-based on consumer hardware.